marvin-bitterlich/digsite/README.md

 - set up your workspace
  - remember to add all inside /lib as 'external' libraries!
 - run http://digsite.de/digsite.exe one time to download all images etc.
+ - for non-windows-users, refer to the jarfile http://digsite.de/digsite.jar
 - compile your code to an non-executional jar-file named Client.jar (case sensitive)
 - place it in %userdir%/.digsite/lib/Client.jar
 - start it throught digsite.exe (there is an internal starter in the package main, not downloading any recources thought!)

 **feedback, pull requests and issues are appreciated!**
+**at the moment working on a complete overhaul of all code, please stand by!**